 If the light flashes for about a minute and then stays on, there may be a problem with the TPMS.
 If the problem is not corrected, the light will come on at every ignition cycle.
-See Tire Pressure Monitor Operation on page 10-66 for more information.
+See Tire Pressure Monitor Operation on page 10-64.